MajorZiploc/tooling_notes/art/blender/notes.md

 UVEditor -> UV Sync Selection (almost_top_menu top left <2 arrows pointing in opposite directions>) makes finding groups of UVs easier since you can select them in the UVEditor

+NOTE: hex_code_image assist during UV unwrapping if doing a proper UV unwrap with actual details in UV_Editing in the UV_Editor: create a new image, N -> Image -> Type: Color Grid save image as hex_code_color_grid.png in 3D_Viewport: use the image as a material on model
+  side_settings: Material -> new material
+    Emissons type
+    click Color and select Image and open the above image

 u -- uv menu
   'Project from View' option is really good